-The Panel intends to update aspects of its IT security and other software and a small amount of office furniture, early in the reporting period.
-This is expected to require a minor capital investment of approximately \$30,000.
-It is expected that when the next cycle of server renewal arises, Government cloud computing may provide a viable alternative.
+The Panel intends to update aspects of its IT hardware and software early in the reporting period.
+It is also expected that when the next cycle of server renewal arises, cloud computing may provide a viable alternative.

-There are no plans for significant software upgrades, nor are there any plans for major repairs or refurbishments to the Panel's offices.
+There are no plans for significant infrastructure upgrades, nor are there any plans for major repairs or refurbishments to the Panel's offices.